Humboldt State University

-HSU opened as Humboldt State Normal School on April 6, 1914 with 55 students training to be teachers, housed in a cabin-like building on 11th and M Streets in Arcata, California.
+HSU opened as Humboldt State Normal School on April 6, 1914, with 55 students training to be teachers, housed in a cabin-like building on 11th and M Streets in Arcata, California.
 The first graduating class, comprised of 15 female students, received their degrees on May 26, 1915.
 Founders Hall construction began in 1922.
 The name was changed to Humboldt State College in 1935, and to Humboldt State University in 1974.
 Between the 1950s to early 1970s, the campus population grew to more than 6000.
-By 2011, the main Humboldt campus covered 144 acres, and multiple off-campus facilities included a marine lab, ocean-going research vessel, aquatics center, astronomy observatory, natural history museum, First Street Gallery, Wildlife Care Facility, and demonstration tree forest.
-Presently, nearly 8000 students study with 500 instructors, with a student/faculty ratio of 22.5, and can choose from 44 baccalaureate degree majors, comprising 73 minors, 72 options/ concentrations, 12 graduate programs, 13 credential programs and 12 certificates of study.
+The main Humboldt campus covers 144 acres, and multiple off-campus facilities include a marine lab, ocean-going research vessel, aquatics center, astronomy observatory, natural history museum, Wildlife Care Facility, 11,500- square-foot greenhouse, and demonstration tree forest.

-HSU is all about INNOVATION.
-According to the www.humboldt.edu website homepage: “ Innovation begins with the way faculty approach the teacher-student relationship.
-Many colleges boast prestigious, but distant, faculty members.
-Our students actually know their world-renowned professors.
-In addition to being leaders in the sciences and humanities, HSU professors are committed to mentoring their students by including them in all kinds of experiments, lab research, and field work.
+In addition to being leaders in the sciences and humanities, HSU professors are committed to mentoring their students by including them in experiments, lab research, and field work.
 At Humboldt State, learning isn’t limited to sitting in a classroom and taking notes.
-Our students take that knowledge and apply it in the real world by doing their own seismic readings, photography, wildlife studies, social work and more.
-Why is this important?
-Because success in the job market, whether you wind up in business, zoology or any field in between, requires strong entrepreneurial and critical thinking skills.”
+HSU students take what they’ve learned and apply it in the real world by doing their own lab work, seismic readings, photography, wildlife studies, research, social work, and more.